TYLeavome/Double-pendulum/README.md

 # Double-pendulum
-A double pendulum simulation using Mathematica
+A double pendulum simulation using Mathematica.